gspalato/foundation/README.md

 ### Identity
 The Identity service handles authentication and JWT tokens.
 Other services rely on Identity to allow access to certain data.

-### Blog Service
-Handles blog posting and retrieving blog posts for my portfolio website, interacting directly with the database.

-### Project Service
+### Static
-Caches and provides my GitHub project repositories to my portfolio website.
+The Static service will handle static file uploads in the future.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Add my portfolio's front-end as a service.
+- [x] Add my portfolio's front-end as a service.
 - [ ] Simplify configuration.

 See the [open issues](https://github.com/gspalato/reality/issues) for a full list of proposed features (and known issues).